The Sumerians

 So this again expresses wealth just by virtue of bringing the stuff to Ur, let alone the material itself.

-beads of lapis lazli and carnelian again all imported from vast distances reflecting the wealth of these individuals spectacular stuff in themselves, but on the floor of some of these pits, outside the stone tomb, lay the bodies of individuals who appear to be sacrificial victims.
+Spectacular stuff in themselves, but on the floor of some of these pits, outside the stone tomb, lay the bodies of individuals who appear to be sacrificial victims.
+And this was

 So 69 bodies were found in there.